stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

 - **Questions:**
   - _“Why is it important to track each requirement?”_
 - **Activity:**
-  - Show a sample SRS statement on the Hugo site that includes traceability elements.
+  - Show a sample SRS statement on the Software Engineering site that includes traceability elements.

 ### 50-60 Minutes: How Requirements Fit into the Software Engineering Lifecycle